JoshT64/skyhop-take-home/README.md

 Visit [Skyhop Take Home](https://skyhop-take-home.vercel.app) for latest deploy!

+- File upload allows click to open your file browser or drag & drop.

 # Skyhop Take Home SPA

 - Attached is a mockup of a fictional screen.
 Create a react single page application that serves this page in the browser.
 The only requirement is that you make it look exactly like the mockup using react components, form fields and any other technology you think makes sense.